 Nanosatellites usually operate in low orbits (LEO).
 The current technology makes it possible to have the latest-generation cameras for capturing high-resolution images.
 High-performance cameras are available with dimensions that fit perfectly to the size of small satellites.
 In this type of project, the payload of the nanosatellites is usually the camera.

 - Capturing images of the Earth.
 One of the most widespread uses of small satellite constellations.
 There are several companies working on obtaining high quality images of our planet.
 This is the case of a number of giants in the New Space sector, such as Planet Labs, which has put more than 330 satellites in orbit since 2013.

 - Earth mapping.
 Satellites have also revolutionized the field of cartography.
 From the most remote to the most populated areas on Earth, small satellites provide accurate and up-to-date maps of the entire planet.

 - Astronomy.
 It’s the other side of the coin when it comes to observation projects.
-We have already seen that high resolution images of the Earth can be captured, but there are also services that point in the opposite direction: the use of small satellites to obtain information and images of outer space.
-A few months ago, for example, the CubeSat ASTERIA successfully completed its mission of measuring the transit of an exoplanet known as 55 Cancri e.
+We have already seen that high-resolution images of the Earth can be captured, but there are also services that point in the opposite direction: the use of small satellites to obtain information and images of outer space.
+Recently, for example, the CubeSat ASTERIA successfully completed its mission of measuring the transit of an exoplanet known as 55 Cancri e.
 Another proposal underway in this field involves the use of small satellites as “guide stars” for latest generation telescopes, which require stable references to investigate and obtain quality images of distant planets and celestial bodies.

 IoT and Communications